Kimiacake/Kimiacake/README.md

 - 👋 Hi, I’m Kimia!
 - 🌱 I’m currently learning python
 - 💞️ I need someone to learn python together!
-- 📫 hit me on telgram or WhatsApp +989364807978 or on discord kimia_cake
+- 📫 hit me on discord kimia_cake

 <!---
 Kimiacake/Kimiacake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.